-The process undertaken by the Board to identify potential candidates for nomination as directors will include assessing the skill sets required by the Board in general to enable it to function effectively and properly, evaluating the skills possessed by the then current directors and identifying gaps in the skills represented on the Board, seeking individuals who possess the skills required by the Board (either through referrals by colleagues or, if necessary, by using professional search firms), interviewing candidates who express an interest in joining the Board to determine whether the candidate would be a positive addition to the Board, and, upon determining acceptable candidates, recommending them for nomination to the Board.
+The process undertaken by the Board to identify potential candidates for nomination as directors will include assessing the skill sets required by the Board in general to enable it to function effectively and properly, evaluating the skills possessed by the then current directors and identifying gaps in the skills represented on the Board, seeking individuals who possess the skills required by the Board (either through referrals by colleagues or, if necessary, by using professional search firms).
+Potential candidates who are interested in joining the Board are interviewed by the Committee to determine whether the candidate would be a positive addition to the Board.
+Input from Paros is also sought by the Committee.
+Upon determining the acceptability of a candidate, the Committee recommends she or he for nomination to the Board.

-The Committee met three times during the year ended December 31, 2019.
+The Committee met four times during the year ended December 31, 2020.
 The members of the Corporate Governance and Nominating Committee are Messrs.
-Timothy J. Murphy (Chair) (retiring), Michael S. Robb and Chris J. Cahill.
+William J. Braithwaite (Chair)), Michael S. Robb and Chris J. Cahill.